Steven Safyer, MD

 John Richter, MPA

-John Richter is the Director of Public Policy for the Mental Health Association in New York State
+John Richter has been the Director of Public Policy at the Mental Health Association in New York State (MHANYS) since January 2008.
+Mr. Richter joined MHANYS after spending over twenty five years serving and advocating for the elderly and people with disabilities.

 Pat Breux, BSN